drighart/vagrant-development-machine/README.md

 The following mounts are created:
 - /vagrant which is mounted to the folder where the Vagrantfile is in.
 - /certificates is mounted to C:\certificates and should contain all certificates like for SSH, Kubectl and AWS.

 Check out the Vagrantfile and add more shares if you want to.

 ## How to start and stop the machine

-Open a DOS-box and execute
+Open a DOS-box and execute (after you installed Vagrant and VirtualBox)
 ```console
 C:\[Folder]> start-machine.cmd
 ```